Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 Building up Agility for certain characters might be a worthwhile endeavor in some longer category, so it might be useful to know that even numbers are the best milestones to aim for until you reach Agility 5.

-To do: does Agility 1 save any frames with normal length attack animations?
+To do: test if having Agility 1 even saves any frames with normal length attack animations.

 ### Potency / Precision